GitHub Integration

 Import an Existing Repository into Squadbase

-You can also import existing dashboard code (such as Next.js projects) from your GitHub repository to develop within Squadbase.
+Follow these steps to import existing dashboard code (such as Next.js projects) from your GitHub repository into Squadbase.

-When creating a new project, expand Developer Options at the bottom.
-Here you can select your Organization and connect an existing GitHub repository to Squadbase, enabling you to edit the code directly in the Squadbase editor.
+You can select your Organization and link an existing GitHub repository to Squadbase, enabling code editing directly within the Squadbase editor.

-Any changes you make in Squadbase can be pushed back to your repository.
+Any changes made in Squadbase can also be pushed back to your repository.

 Important Notes on GitHub Account Linking